duncan-f/Plymouth-Themes/README.md

 </p>

 ## 🌠: About This Project
 A warm welcome to all the people reading out this 🤗.
-Here at this repo you will find some cool, stylish, eye catchy boootanimations for [Plymouth.](https://www.freedesktop.org/wiki/Software/Plymouth/)
+Here at this repo you will find some cool, stylish and eye catchy boootanimations for [Plymouth.](https://www.freedesktop.org/wiki/Software/Plymouth/)

 # Previews